Importing and Exporting

 - Native AI file importing is supported by default.

 - Native AI content can be pasted from the clipboard, when it was copied into the clipboard by Adobe Illustrator.
-The native AI pasting can be disabled using the Paste Adobe Illustrator option in the Storage section of the Preferences view.
+The native AI pasting can be disabled using the Paste Adobe Illustrator option in the Performance section of the Preferences view.

 To export artwork from the current document, into a vector or image format:

 - Select the artwork to be exported, if exporting is limited to a selection.

 - Select the Export command from the File menu, or press Command+E (Mac) or Control+E (Windows).

 - Select the exported artwork source.
 This can be Document, Canvas or Selection.

 - File formats supporting multiple pages (PDF or Postscript) can be used to export multiple artboards and canvases.

 - Select the file format and the options specific to the selected format.

 - The details of exporting options are described in the Exporting section.